 A 2018 BankRate survey shows that 65% of people collectively save 10% or less of their annual income for retirement and general savings/unexpected expenses, a far cry from the 15% that most financial experts recommend.
 While the study references American data, it’s not that much different in Canada, with the figures only being slightly better according to economic observers and anecdotal reports.

 It’s incredibly important for people to have ways and means to come up with extra cash when they need it.
 But desperation can also lead to disaster.
-Many people end up getting wrapped up in scams or opportunities of dubious merit.
 The old adage “if it seems too good to be true, it probably is” should be something kept in the forefront of your mind when you are trying to find ways to make money on the side.
 There are unethical people out there who are willing to take advantage of those who are in a bind and make a bad situation even worse.

 These will hopefully provide you with good information to serve as a starting point for you to find the best options for your own financial situation.